sunnysideup/silverstripe-easy-coding-standards/README.md

 ```
 To make the composer `vendor/bin` available anywhere

-To enable it, run:
+3. To enable it, run:
 ```shell
 source ~/.bashrc
 ```
+or restart your computer.

-now you should be able to run it from anywhere like this:
+4. Now you should be able to run it from anywhere like this:

 ```shell
 ssu-lint-ecs [dir]
 ```
+and all the other commands.

 # How to use:
 Once intalled you can run some simple commands to lint your Silverstripe (and other) code.